 Both the Sociology and Criminology programs are organized around course work, seminars, research, teaching opportunities, and other related work.
 Our goal is to provide students with a wide range of professional experiences.

 For new applicants, please see Graduate Office webpage for applicants

-For Foreign Students, please see Office of Foreign Students
+For Foreign Students, please see Office for International Students and Scholars

 For more information, please see our Graduate Policy Handbook

 Click here to view Course Search